JB0341/horiseon-refactor-challenge/README.md

 # Horiseon Refactor Challenge

+This was the week 1 challenge.

+The purpose of the Challenge was to refactor the code and css without changing the look of the site.

+The steps taken are listed below.

 1. Created a new repository on GitHub and cloned it to my computer, and copied the index.html and .assets/css/style.css over.

 # Index.HTML changes

+1. changed the syntax used to more appropriate choices

 2. fixed the search-engine-optimization link so that it works properly on the page.